Putting Away the Wallet to Stay Fit and Well

 Because of an influx of social media posts from celebrities on platforms like Twitter and Instagram, it can feel like we are constantly pushed in our faces just how easy it is for them to be able to achieve these results.
 We only have to open the app on our phone and scroll for a few seconds to be able to take in what’s happening to someone that – let’s face it – we don’t even know.
 It’s not realistic, and definitely not a reflection of what we can utilize around us.Instead of taking out your wallet, you can utilize what's around you to get into shape.Click To Tweet

 Working out doesn’t have to cost you a penny.
 There are things that you can utilize around your home, and you only have to step outdoors to be able to have a playground big enough for you to run about in.
 Running is a great (and free!) source of cardio that will get your heart pumping and your endorphins raging around your body.
 You will only need to invest in the shoes, but a pair of old sneakers will do you just fine until you can afford something better.
 It may be that you don’t take that much of a liking to it anyway, so aren’t willing to invest in something that you can’t be bothered to put the time into.
 But fear not!
-There are many other exercises that you can do.
+There are many other .
 If you have a lake nearby, swim in that (in fair weather) to avoid pool fees, do sit ups and push ups in your home or garden and you can use absolutely anything as weights as long as it fits the desired kilos that you are willing to lift.
 You can incorporate different exercises into your daily routine just by doing simple things like taking the stairs at work instead of the elevator, walking to your destination – or if you can’t walk, getting off a stop early/parking your car further away from where you need to be – and spending more time outside doing things than sitting inside watching television or catching up with friends on Facebook.
 Even free apps like Pokémon Go can get you out and moving.

 Fruits and vegetables aren’t expensive if you know where to get them – and they especially aren’t expensive if you are growing them yourself.
 There are so many different and varied ideas on how to save money: top 100+ money saving tips & ideas can be found online relating to keeping fit and healthy, and especially so for your diet and how you can save money on sourcing foods from different places.
 Choosing cheaper cuts of meat can be a great way to save money, and in some cases can be just as, if not more, of a tastier option.
 Choosing diets that are requiring you to purchase certain food groups or products will always mean extra expense; you just have to scout around to find the diets that will work for you that don’t necessarily require investment into a particular brand.